Fast of the Firstborn: Duration of the fast

 As with most Jewish fast days, the fast begins at dawn.
 The common practice is that it is subsequently broken in the morning at a seudat mitzvah (celebratory meal) following a siyum.
 If the fast is not broken at a seudat mitzvah, there is a dispute among halakhic authorities regarding the duration of the fast.
-Normally, all Jewish fasts continue until nightfall (most authorities rule that this is approximately 40 minutes after sunset, but varies by location and time of year).
+Normally, all Jewish fasts continue until nightfall (most authorities rule that this is somewhere between 20 and 40 minutes after sunset, but varies by location and time of year).
 However, the presence of a fast immediately before a holiday presents a unique quandary.
 Normally, one may not enter a Shabbat (Saturday, the Jewish Sabbath) or Yom Tov (festival) in a state of fasting.
 The Talmud (Eruvin 41a) discusses what one should do when a formal fast day (other than Yom Kippur) falls directly before Shabbat or Yom Tov.
 The sages of the Talmud are divided over two options: Either one should break the fast shortly before sundown, or one should fast through nightfall, regardless.
 Since the Talmud arrives at no clear conclusion, disagreement arose among halakhic authorities.
 The Maharil rules that the fast continues until nightfall, while others rule that it should be broken before sundown.